Freikorps in the Baltic: Conflict with Estonia and Latvia

 After the capture of Riga, the Freikorps were accused of killing 300 Latvians in Jelgava, 200 in Tukums, 125 in Daugavgrīva, and over 3,000 in Riga.
 The Latvian nationalists had turned against the German Freikorps and sought assistance from the Estonian troops who had occupied Latvian territory north of the Daugava River.
 The German forces advanced north towards the Latvian city of Cēsis.
 The objective of the German forces had now clearly become the establishment of German supremacy in the Baltic by eliminating the Estonian military and Latvian national units, not the defeat of the Bolsheviks.
 The Estonian commander General Johan Laidoner insisted the Germans withdraw to a line south of the Gauja river.
 He also ordered the Estonian 3rd division to seize the Gulbene railroad station.

 On June 19, 1919, the Landeswehr and the Iron Division launched an attack to capture Cēsis.
 Initially, the Freikorps captured the town of Straupe and continued their advance toward the town of Limbaži.
 The Estonians launched a counterattack and drove the Freikorps out of the town.
 On June 21, the Estonians received reinforcements and immediately attacked the Landeswehr under Fletcher, who was forced to withdraw from an area to the northeast of Cēsis.
 The Iron Division attacked from Straupe towards Stalbe in an effort to relieve pressure on the Landeswehr.
 On the morning of June 23, the Germans began a general retreat toward Riga.

 The Allies again insisted that the Germans withdraw their remaining troops from Latvia, and on July 3 intervened to impose a Strazdumuiža armistice between Estonia, Latvia, and the Landeswehr and Freikorps when the Latvians and Estonians were about to march into Riga.
 Major Bischoff created a German Legion from over a dozen Freikorps units and turned the units over to the West Russian Volunteer Army.
 In all, the Iron Division transferred over 14,000 men, 64 aircraft, 56 artillery pieces, and 156 machine guns.
 Six cavalry units and a field hospital also went over.
 The offensive by the reformed German army was subsequently defeated by the Latvian Army, which received assistance from British and French warships and Estonian armoured trains.

 Retreat

 The Freikorps had saved Latvia from capture by the Red Army in the spring of 1919.
-However, the Freikorps' goal of creating a German-dominated state in Courland and Livonia failed.
-Many of the German Freikorps members who served in the Baltic left Latvia with the belief that they had been "stabbed in the back" by the Weimar Republic, under President Friedrich Ebert.
+However, their goal of creating a German-dominated state in Courland and Livonia failed.
+Many of the German Freikorps members who served in the Baltics left Latvia with the belief that they had been "stabbed in the back" by the Weimar Republic, under President Friedrich Ebert.
 Hundreds of Baltic Freikorps soldiers had planned to settle in Latvia, and for those who had fought there, the land made a lasting impression, and many of them longed for the day that they could return there.
 The Baltic Freikorps characterized their struggle against the Reds as the "Drang nach Osten", (the drive towards the East), and some Freikorps units returned to Germany and planned for the day of their return.